pyrad.prod.generate_timeseries_products#

 - nearest_tol: int or None

 Maximum allowed time difference in seconds when align=’nearest’.
-If None, no tolerance is applied (nearest_tol = infinity)
+If None, no tolerance is applied (nearest_tol = infinity), which is not recommended when there are holes in the radar timeseries, as it will lead to erroneous interpolation.

 - sensor: str